Before tragedy struck, sitting down to a meal onboard the Titanic was a sumptuous affair, particularly if you were holding a first-class ticket.

-'Food was really, really important on the Titanic,' food historian Michele Shirlow told CTV.
-'These people were paying an awful lot of money in first class.
-But even in steerage, or third-class, I can tell you people were well fed,' she added.
+"Food was really, really important on the Titanic," food historian Michele Shirlow told CTV in 2012.
+"These people were paying an awful lot of money in first class.
+But even in steerage, or third-class, I can tell you people were well fed," she added.

 According to Shirlow, Titanic boasted two fully working kitchens.
-The first kitchen served gourmet dished to first class and second class passengers and the second kitchen was used to prepare the wholesome fare served to the ship's third-class passengers.
+The first kitchen served gourmet dishes to first-class and second-class passengers and the second kitchen was used to prepare the wholesome fare served to the ship's third-class passengers.

 There were four restaurants on board to serve the passengers.
 First-class passengers dined in a 114-feet long sumptuous restaurant that spanned the full width of the ship.
 Seating 532 passengers at once, the Titanic's restaurant was the largest ever seen on a Trans-Atlantic vessel of the period.